Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Is Up Bank good for Japan?

 For Australians, yes.
 Up Bank is a strong backup because it does not charge its own overseas ATM withdrawal fee and has no foreign transaction fee.
 It pairs well with Wise if you want two low-fee cards from different providers.
+Plus, they offer a $21 sign up bonus.

 The Bottom Line